MikaPS/GardenSimulator2023/README.md

 - **[F0.g] A play scenario is completed when some condition is satisfied (e.g. at least X plants at growth level Y or above).** <br>
   When the player harvests 6 or more plants, the game is won and a helpful message appears.
 This satisfies the requirements as the scenario is effectively completed after 6 plants have been gathered.

-## Reflection

-**Looking back on how you achieved the new F1 requirements, how has your team’s plan changed?
-Did you reconsider any of the choices you previously described for Tools and Materials or your Roles?
-Has your game design evolved now that you've started to think about giving the player more feedback?
-It would be very suspicious if you didn’t need to change anything.
-There’s learning value in you documenting how your team’s thinking has changed over time.**

-We decided that it would be easier to save plants as byte arrays rather than a simple class.
-This way, we could easily implement an ArrayBuffer for the entire grid and maniuplate the values of the plants.
-We completley changed the way we look at "plants" in the game.
-We like the tools we previously described; we had previous experience using local storage in TypeScript, which helped us finish the tasks a bit quicker.
-However, we realized we need to provide more feedback to the player, since each plant grows in a different speed dependning on the day, it can get a bit confusing.
-We are still trying to come up with the best solution for that, but it would change the way we designed our UI.
-However, in this version of the game, we made a distinction between the garden and interactable elements.
-Players can easily see all of the buttons in the brown area of the game, while seeing their changes on top of the garden (green area), so they would have a better understanding of the controllers.